Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

 (Because of the factor of $-1$, on the lower component we modify the coordinates so that the differential is the negative of the standard form (\ref{eq:standard}) above).
 Hence in this case we get a well-defined differential on the plumbed surface.

-\subparagraph{Poles of any order, no residues.} We now generalize to the case in which all pole orders are allowed, but we still assume that all residues are zero (at $\bar X$ as well as at all nearby surfaces).
+\subparagraph{Poles of order 2 or higher, no residues.} We now generalize to higher order poles, still assuming that all residues are zero (at $\bar X$ as well as at all nearby surfaces).
 For each level $i$, we assign an integer $a_i$, taken to be the least common multiple of the $b_k$ associated to all nodes that join a component at level greater than $i$ to a component at level $i$ or smaller, where $2\pi b_k$ is the cone angle around the node.

 For the differential on $\bar X^{(i)}$, we take

 and on $\bar X^{(j)}$, we take